Chapter 11. REST API

 The syntax is:

-where the path argument points to the DOT file in your ReportServer virtual filesystem, in this case to /fileserver/resources/graph.dot.
+In order to render internal files you need to make a GET request and must specify an additional query variable path, which points to the DOT file in your ReportServer virtual filesystem, in this case to /fileserver/resources/graph.dot.

 An optional width parameter may be used to change the SVG file's width.
 Default is 1200.